Food Issues, Body Image & Self-esteem Therapist

 What's the price?

-Sessions are £80 per 50-minute session and are usually delivered in six-week blocks.
+Sessions are £95 per 50-minute session and are usually delivered in six-week blocks.
 Towards the end of every sixth session, you and Lucy will review how the therapy is going, what is or isn’t working, and check we are happy to continue working together.
-We can work together for up to 12 months, regardless of the frequency of sessions.
-At the end of each session, we will confirm the time of our next one, and Lucy will then send you a link to it immediately following the session (and every six weeks, a link to pay for the next block).
+You work together for up to 12 months, regardless of the frequency of sessions.
+At the end of each session, Lucy will confirm the time of your next one, and send you a link to it immediately following the session (and every six weeks, a link to pay for the next block).

 Don’t just hear it from us…